rhdhorchestrator/orchestrator-go-operator/docs/release-1.6/eventing-communication/README.md

       name: "my-knative" # Name of existing Broker instance.
       namespace: "knative" # Namespace of existing Broker instance.
 ```
-Please not that this can only be done during the first CR application, otherwise you would have to follow the Enabling Eventing Post Orchestrator CR Application flow.
+Please note that this can only be done during the first CR application, otherwise you would have to follow the Enabling Eventing Post Orchestrator CR Application flow.

 ## Enabling Eventing Post Orchestrator CR Application

-This flow will including having no Eventing Broker configured in the Orchestrator CR, rather patching the SonataflowPlatform post-installation with the Knative broker.
+This flow will include having no Eventing Broker configured in the Orchestrator CR, rather patching the SonataflowPlatform post-installation with the Knative broker.

 You can follow an automated or a manual approach: